15 Common Items You Didn’t Know Could Be Lifesavers

 Image Credit: Shutterstock.

-Stuff plastic bags with leaves or newspaper for extra insulation in cold weather.
-They can be placed inside your clothing to keep warm.
+In cold weather, stuff plastic bags with leaves or newspaper for extra insulation.
+You can also place them inside your clothing to keep warm.

 12) Cardboard as Fire Starter